PawelDabrowski83/CarServiceCRM/README.md

 * All Service tested

 Next step:
 * (bug) LaborMapperTest - EmployeeService is throwing NullPointer with no obvious reason
-* (bug) findUnmatchedEmployees is not working, yet findUnmatchedCustomers works fine

 To Do:
 * Tests on Dao - reseatching how to mock a Connection and ResultSet (they are provided by static method, and Mockito does not like static)